 5 simple ways to try outdoor fitness

-Australia is blessed with an ideal climate and plenty of beautiful – and free! – outdoor spaces to enjoy all year round, so there are plenty of reasons to head outside.
+Australia is blessed with an ideal climate and plenty of beautiful – and free – outdoor spaces to enjoy all year round, so there are plenty of reasons to head outside.

 The Australian Department of Health recommends:

-• adults between 18 and 64 get 150–300 minutes of moderate physical activity, or 75–150 minutes of vigorous physical activity, a week.
+• adults between 18 and 64 get 150 to 300 minutes of moderate physical activity, or 75 to 150 minutes of vigorous physical activity, a week.

 Whatever your age, you should do 30 minutes of something active at least five times a week, which is why it’s important to pick an activity you enjoy.
 That way, you’re more likely to stick to it.

-1) Take a walk – by the sea, in the bush or in your neighbourhood
+1. Take a walk – by the sea, in the bush or in your neighbourhood

-A daily 30-minute walk doesn’t need expensive equipment or special clothing (aside from a pair of supportive shoes), and you can do it solo or with friends and it makes a great family exercise activity.
+A daily 30-minute walk doesn’t need expensive equipment or special clothing (aside from a hat and a pair of supportive shoes), and you can do it solo or with friends and it makes a great family exercise activity.
 It’s also one of the easiest forms of exercise to stick to – especially if there’s an eager dog to get you out the door.

-2) Paddle around the harbour or local waterways
+2. Paddle around the harbour or local waterways

-3) Train with an outdoor fitness group
+3. Train with an outdoor fitness group

 Leave the gym behind and join a group of fellow fitness enthusiasts in the fresh air.
 Outdoor fitness groups cater to all types of exercise preference – everything from boxing to weight-training to running.
 Often, they incorporate a combination of these and more.

-4) Salute the sun at an outdoor yoga class
+4. Salute the sun at an outdoor yoga class

 Benefits: Yoga helps maintain muscle strength, flexibility and physical balance, and can reduce stress, improve sleep and concentration.
 The various poses – which often involve twisting or inverting the body – can also benefit digestion and circulation.

-5) Use the outdoor fitness equipment in your local park
+5. Use the outdoor fitness equipment in your local park

 Countless parks around Australia, including in rural communities, now offer free fitness equipment for locals to enjoy.
 Most of these spaces come with simple instructions for how to use each piece of equipment.
 Best of all, outdoor fitness stations are free to use at any time of the day, so it’s easy to fit a session into your daily routine.
 Remember to take a cloth and sanitiser with you to wipe things down before you start working out.

-Here are some useful links to find your outdoor fitness community:
+Here are some useful links to find your outdoor fitness community

 Related articles